tamamatammy/blockchain-developer-bootcamp-final-project/README.md

 ## Network
 I used Kovan Testnet https://kovan.etherscan.io/, but since no contracts deployment is performed via dApp, it should be able to use any testnet

+## Directory Structure
+1. Main contract solidity code in in the contracts folder
+2. Unit testing code is in the test folder
+3. dApp HTML and js code are in the first layer of the directory

 ## How does the dApp work?
 The dApp is powered by two main smart contracts and one library.
 ### Multi Signature Wallet MultiSig.sol - Deployed by Asset Owner